-The following table sets forth information relating to the beneficial ownership of our common shares as of December 31, 2013 as adjusted to reflect the sale of common shares offered by us in this offering, for:
+The following table sets forth information relating to the beneficial ownership of our common shares as of September 30, 2014 as adjusted to reflect the sale of common shares offered by us in this offering, for:

-- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our outstanding common shares; - n each of our named executive officers; - n each of our directors; and - n all current executive officers and directors as a group.
+- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our outstanding common shares; - each of our named executive officers; - n each of our directors; and - n all current executive officers and directors as a group.

-The percentage of beneficial ownership prior to the offering shown in the table is based upon 39,629,677 common shares outstanding as of December 31, 2013.
-The percentage of beneficial ownership after this offering shown in the table is based on common shares outstanding after the closing of this offering, assuming no exercise of the underwriters' option to purchase additional common shares.
+The percentage of beneficial ownership prior to the offering shown in the table is based upon 9,085,716 common shares outstanding as of September 30, 2014, which assumes an initial public offering price of \$11.00 per share (the midpoint of the price range set forth on the cover page of this prospectus).
+The percentage of beneficial ownership after this offering shown in the table is based on 13,540,261 common shares outstanding after the closing of this offering and the concurrent private placement, assuming no exercise of the underwriters' option to purchase additional common shares.

 Information with respect to beneficial ownership has been furnished by each director, officer or beneficial owner of more than 5% of our common shares.
 We have determined beneficial ownership in accordance with the rules of the SEC.
 These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities.
-In addition, the rules take into account common shares issuable pursuant to the exercise of stock options or warrants that are either immediately exercisable or exercisable on or before the 60th day after December 31, 2013.
+In addition, the rules take into account common shares issuable pursuant to the exercise of stock options or warrants that are either immediately exercisable or exercisable on or before the 60th day after September 30, 2014.
 Unless otherwise indicated, the persons or entities identified in this table have sole voting and investment power with respect to all shares shown as beneficially owned by them, subject to applicable community property laws.